feather-framework/feather-mail-driver-ses/README.md

 # Feather Mail Driver SES

-A mail driver for the Feather CMS mail service using AWS SES.
+A mail driver for the Feather CMS mail component using AWS SES.

 ## Getting started